 12. Sprouted Grain Bread

-Bread made from sprouted grains have a higher protein profile in comparison to other bread.
+Bread made from sprouted grains has a higher protein profile in comparison to other bread.
 For just 2 slices of bread, you’ll get 8g of protein, paired with the healthy nutrient-dense ingredients inside a sandwich, and you have a well-balanced meal!

 Protein: 4g protein per 1 slice of bread on average